ReHoss/rehoss.github.io/_pages/machine_learning_scientist_guide.md

 - **Pay attention to [HARKing](https://en.wikipedia.org/wiki/HARKing)** (Hypothesizing After the Results are Known).
 This is a common pitfall in research that can lead to misleading conclusions.
 (It happened to me!)
 A nice [paper](https://arxiv.org/abs/1904.07633) on the topic in Deep Learning.

 - **Know reviewers instructions** and criteria for conferences/journals you are submitting to.
 This helps you understand what is expected from your work.
 ICML reviewer guidelines [here](https://icml.cc/Conferences/2025/ReviewerInstructions).

 - **Review papers for journals or conferences**

+- **Try to keep a research journal** to document your ideas, experiments, and findings.
+Be **verbose**!
+This provides context for humans and AIs.
+For now, the main vector of information with AI assistants is natural language (text).

+- Follow the _Observation - Question/Problem - Hypothesis/Method - Experiment - Analysis - Conclusion_ framework for structuring your research process.
+This discipline helps in maintaining clarity and rigor throughout your research journey.
+Prevents harking and other biases.

 ### Bibliography
 - Store your bibliography files and construct your **OWN** library